autopi-io/documentation/docs/guides/api/send_device_data_to_own_server.md

 ```

 The express application object will be used to setup the configuration for our API routes.
 We can use the `get`, `post`, `put` and `delete`
 methods of the `app` object to build up the routes which will be available on your server.
-Let's take a look:
+Let's look:

 ```javascript
 // index.js